 The Untold Truth about Agriculture

 Many people do not know that agriculture is not an optimized process.
 Practiced since the dawn of human civilizations, its development has not corresponded with the rise in levels of IT and telecom industry.
 While agricultural equipment has seen timely upgrades, quality internet connectivity has remained a distant dream.
 Hence, the information about best agricultural practices (irrigation, fertilization etc.) has not benefitted farmers.
-The result: an insufficient produce, rising price of food commodities and a hungry world.
+The result: insufficient produce, the rising price of food commodities and a hungry world.

 What Is Needed for Transforming Agriculture?

-IoT as a technology has been revolutionary all aspects.
+IoT as a technology has been revolutionary in all aspects.
 Its employment in healthcare, automobiles and daily appliances has made life simpler and safer than it used to be.
 Despite its mass appeal, it is still not fully harnessed in the field that requires it the most – Agriculture.

-What makes lack of use of IoT in agriculture alarming is the fact that it can be integrated in this field without causing any disruption.
+What makes a lack of use of IoT in agriculture alarming is the fact that it can be integrated in this field without causing any disruption.
 The farmers can continue working the way they are and no wholesale changes are required to start the transformation.
 The only thing required is good IoT data connectivity and a reliable IoT infrastructure.
 All the efforts are required from the outside to add real value to the tasks performed by the hard-working farmers.

 For transforming agriculture, the following IoT requirements need to be fulfilled: